National Capital Region (India): Central National Capital Region

 The 2001 Regional Plan defined the "Delhi Metropolitan Area" (DMA) as comprising the controlled areas of contiguous towns of Ghaziabad–Loni and Noida in Uttar Pradesh; Faridabad–Ballabhgarh, Gurgaon, Bahadurgarh, Kundli and extension of Delhi Ridge in Haryana.
 The total area of DMA was 1696 km2, excluding the area of Delhi.

 Under the 2021 Regional plan, the Delhi Metropolitan Area was redesignated as "Central National Capital Region" (CNCR) wherein new areas were added.
 The CNCR comprises controlled areas of contiguous towns of Ghaziabad–Loni and Noida in Uttar Pradesh; Gurgaon–Manesar, Faridabad–Ballabhgarh, Bahadurgarh, and Sonipat–Kundli in Haryana.
 The total area of CNCR (excluding NCT of Delhi) is approximately 2000 km2.

 The 2021 plan estimated the 2001 population of the CNCR outside of Delhi to be over 2.8 million, while Delhi's population was 13.8 million, yielding a total CNCR population of 16.6 million.
 As of 2016 the most recent population estimates have spanned 25.7 to 26.5 million people.

-Challenges to NCR

-Delhi NCR faces its own set of challenges.